 Polio Eradication Programme in Pakistan.
 As the sensitivity of the surveillance system continuous to be enhanced, detection is improving and more virus is being revealed.
 This is helping the programme respond to outbreaks quickly and appropriately.

-Acute Flaccid Paralysis (AFP) is the recent or sudden onset of floppy paralysis or muscle weakness in a child aged less than 15 years of age, due to any cause; or any paralytic illness in a person of any age in whom a clinician suspects polio.
+Acute Flaccid Paralysis (AFP) is defined as either “any case with recent or sudden onset of floppy paralysis or muscle weakness in a child aged less than 15 years of age, due to any cause; or "any paralytic illness in a person of any age in whom a clinician suspects polio”.

-Acute Flaccid Paralysis surveillance is one of the four cornerstone strategies of polio eradication which seeks to identify all cases of polio through a system that targets any case of acute flaccid paralysis as a potential case of polio.
-The main objective of AFP surveillance is to detect the presence of circulating wild-type poliovirus.
-However, information obtained through surveillance has other essential uses.
-AFP surveillance data are the final measure of a country's progress towards polio eradication.
-It allows program managers to plan effective strategies for national immunization campaigns and supplemental activities.
+AFP surveillance is one of the four cornerstone strategies of polio eradication which seeks to identify all cases of polio through a system that targets any case of acute flaccid paralysis as a potential case of polio.

 In Pakistan, AFP surveillance began in 1997, but was given focused attention in 2000.
-As confirmed by international reviews, Pakistan has a well-functioning and sensitive AFP surveillance system at national, provincial, and district levels.
-The system has achieved and maintained all indicators above the internationally agreed standards for certification since 2001.
+Currently, Pakistan has a well-functioning and sensitive AFP surveillance system at national, provincial, and district levels.